2022 Call for Proposals

 One-hour colloquia: One-hour colloquia consist of three individual 10-minute papers within a one-hour time slot proposed by the colloquium organizer(s).
 Like the 2-hr colloquium proposals, the papers should be closely connected to the same topic.
 A discussant may (or may not) be invited to provide some brief remarks.
 Each paper is typically allocated up to two minutes for clarification questions, followed by brief discussant comments (if any), leaving approximately 10 minutes for general discussion.

 The advantage of a 1-hour colloquium is that the AAAL program can potentially accommodate more of these than 2-hour sessions and they allow for a more concise presentation of topics and accommodate more presenters at AAAL.

-For both 2-hour and 1-hour colloquia, their organizers serve as the liaisons between participants in the colloquium and the AAAL conference program committee and are therefore responsible for all communication among the presenters and discussants.
+For both 2-hour and 1-hour colloquia, their organizers are responsible for submitting the proposal on behalf of all colloquium participants and they serve as the liaisons between participants in the colloquium and the AAAL conference program committee.
+Colloquia organizers are therefore also responsible for all communication among the presenters and discussants.

 Please note the following word limits for all proposal types, including the colloquia components: